 Yad Vashem - a Holocaust memorial site - captions the following image of Dachau as "Prisoners' bodies cast in a corner after liberation":

-The caption is thus worded so ambiguously - and, if done on purpose, so slyly - that the viewer might conclude that the "bodies" of the "prisoners" were of inmates who were discovered after the liberation.
-But what actually happened after the U.S. Army took over at Dachau suggests otherwise.
-Below we see the same, textured wall in the image above, as well as the cart-like object, from a different angle.
-In the image below, you can see several men up against the wall with their hands up while the American soldier aims his machine gun, and others are already lying dead on the floor.
-And just who is lying dead on the floor?
+The caption is worded so ambiguously - and, if done on purpose, so slyly - that the viewer might conclude the prisoner bodies mentioned were those of the inmates held by the Germans and discovered by the US in 1945, when the Germans were "caught red-handed".
+But a closer look suggests otherwise.
+Below we see the same, textured wall in the image above, as well as the cart-like object from a different angle.
+You can see several men up against the wall with their hands up while the American soldier aims his machine gun, and others are already lying dead on the ground.
+And just who is lying dead on the ground?

 The eagle on the breast of the uniform gives away that these bodies are German |